thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Set entity from widget

 _Set entity from widget_ checkbox is responsible for adding specific entity from the widget to the state.
 This allows you to use the entity in the target dashboard state by creating the "[Entity from dashboard state](/docs/{{docsPrefix}}user-guide/ui/aliases/#entity-from-dashboard-state)" or other aliases.
-For example, if you have a list of devices in the table widget and would like to show specific device details when you click on the table row.
+For example, if you have a list of devices in the table widget and would like to display specific device details when you click on the table row.

 Sometimes you need to store more then one entity in the state.
 For example, you would like to navigate to customer list, then to devices of the customer and finally to specific device details.
 In such case, you may have three states: "Main", "Customer Devices" and "Device Details".
 You may use two different state entity parameters to reference current customer (e.g. "currentCustomer") and current device (e.g. "currentDevice") on the "Device Details" state.